Silicon42/Ellipse-Recognition/README.md

 not available, currently defaults to whatever has the correct channel count and is on the OpenCL 2.x minimum full profile support list
 * make naming conventions the same across the codebase (low priority)
-* fix naming of FociDist to be FociMajor and all references to "dist" in regards to the ellipse distance to "major"
 * reorder general conic coeffs to be more convenient for reading and writing
 * deal with possibly hyperbolic arcs since some shorter arcs sometimes are borderline